-We know that not all jobs require the acquisition of an entirely new skill set so how can we build on our skills portfolio while still maintain a steady road towards a secure future?
+We know that not all jobs require the acquisition of an entirely new skill set so how can we build our skills portfolio while still maintaining a steady ascent towards a secure future?

 Like a Certificate IV in Project Management Practice or a Diploma of Project Management.
-Project management is a profession that continues to see a growing demand in Australia and globally.
-Project coordinators and managers are equipped with a universal skill set that can be practised across a variety of industries.
+Project management is a profession that continues to see a growing demand in Australia and the world over.
+Project coordinators and managers are equipped with a universal skill set that can be practiced across a variety of industries.
 Visit our website for more details about these courses.